MR-ant1/API-Backend-rrss/README.md

 JWT_SECRET=SECRETO
 ```
-6. Create a new connection in MongoDB Compass. is as simple as copy paste the MONGO_URI link which is over this sentence.
+6. Create a new connection in MongoDB Compass.
+It's as simple as copy paste the MONGO_URI link which is over this sentence.

 7. Execute seeders through command:
 ``` bash